Skip to content

 // execution directory

-Console.WriteLine("Execution directory: " + Environment.CurrentDirectory);
+Console.WriteLine("Répertoire d'exécution : " + Environment.CurrentDirectory);

 try {

-// create the text file
+// text file creation

-using (infoStream = new StreamWriter("info2.txt")) {
+using (fluxInfos = new StreamWriter("infos2.txt")) {

-// read line typed on the keyboard
+// read line typed on keyboard

-line = Console.ReadLine().Trim();
+ligne = Console.ReadLine().Trim();

-while (line != "") {
+while (ligne != "") {

-// Write line to text file
+// write line to text file

-// read a new line from the keyboard
+// read new line on keyboard

-line = Console.ReadLine().Trim();
+ligne = Console.ReadLine().Trim();

 }//while